paperless-ngx/paperless-ngx/docs/usage.md

 Paperless will check all emails only once and completely ignore messages that do not match your filters.
 It will also only perform the rule action on e-mails that it has consumed documents from.
-The filename attachment exclusion pattern could be splitted by commto to allow different exclusion patterns.
+The filename attachment exclusion pattern can include multiple patterns separated by a comma.

 The actions all ensure that the same mail is not consumed twice by different means.
 These are as follows: